 Research indicates that healthcare professionals perform better than risk prediction tools at predicting 30-day mortality, morbidity, and revision risk in patients following major lower limb amputation.
-The PERCEIVE study is led by chief investigator David Bosanquet (Royal Gwent Hospital, Newport, UK), funded by Health and Care Research Wales’ Research for Patient and Public Benefit scheme, and delivered by the Centre for Trials Research (Cardiff University) and the Vascular and Endovascular Research Network (VERN).
+The PERCEIVE study is led by chief investigator David Bosanquet (Royal Gwent Hospital, Newport, UK), funded by Health and Care Research Wales’ Research for Patient and Public Benefit scheme, and delivered by the Centre for Trials Research (Cardiff University, Cardiff, UK) and the Vascular and Endovascular Research Network (VERN).
 Presenting early data from the PERCEIVE study during the Sol Cohen Prize Session at the UK Vascular Societies’ Annual Scientific Meeting (VSASM 2021; 1–3 December, Manchester, UK), Brenig Gwilym (Royal Gwent Hospital) stressed that determining the accuracy of healthcare professionals’ predictions is extremely important when validating risk prediction tools to put their performance into context.

 “There are a lot of risk prediction tools and they seem to perform very well,” Gwilym, a trainee vascular surgeon, told the VSASM audience.
 However, he remarked that “the reality is, only a few validation studies are performed”.
-It is known that healthcare specialists are less accurate in predicting long-term outcomes compared to short-term outcomes, Gwilym noted, and therefore the research team set out to investigate how accurate healthcare professionals and amputation risk prediction tools are, at predicting outcomes.
+It is known that healthcare specialists are less accurate in predicting long-term outcomes compared to short-term outcomes, Gwilym noted, and therefore the research team set out to investigate how accurate healthcare professionals and amputation risk prediction tools are at predicting outcomes.
 Additionally, the investigators aimed to analyse the accuracy of predictions across seniority and profession.

 The team prospectively collected data for 537 patients across 41 centres over a period of seven months, from October 2020 to May 2021.
-Inclusion criteria were emergency and elective procedures, and chronic limb-threatening ischaemia, diabetes and acute limb ischemia as indications.
+Inclusion criteria were emergency and elective procedures, and chronic limb-threatening ischaemia, diabetes and acute limb ischaemia as indications.
 Paediatric, trauma, cancer and revision cases were excluded from this study.

 The presenter detailed that healthcare professionals (2,500 predictions)—including consultant surgeons, consultant anaesthetists, trainee surgeons (registrars), and trainee anaesthetists (registrars)—were asked to give preoperative predictions for 30-day outcomes as a percentage for mortality, morbidity and revision.
 A total of 11 mortality risk prediction tools were included, with one for morbidity and one for revision risk.